Hochschild cohomology of generalised Grassmannians: Vanishing for cominuscule and (co)adjoint varieties

 Let $G/P$ be a cominuscule variety.
-By \cref{corollary:cominuscule-tangent-bundle-completely-reducible} the tangent bundle $\tangent_{G/P}$ and its exterior powers $\bigwedge^p \tangent_{G/P}$ are completely reducible $G$-equivariant vector bundles.
-Hence, one can use the Borel--Weil--Bott theorem to compute their cohomology by applying the theorem to each irreducible summand $\mathcal{E}^{\lambda}$ individually.
+By \cref{lemma:tangent-cominuscule-new} the tangent bundle $\tangent_{G/P}$ and its exterior powers $\bigwedge^p \tangent_{G/P}$ are completely reducible $G$-equivariant vector bundles.
+Hence, one can use the Borel--Weil--Bott theorem to compute their cohomology by applying it to each irreducible summand $\mathcal{E}^{\lambda}$ individually.